 * RaceForYourLove: Ben on a motorcycle chasing Andi in a taxi in New York traffic.
 Guess who wins!

-* RageQuit: During a game of buls$%^ at his parent's home on Staten Island, when he discovers his family cheating.
+* RageQuit: Ben has one during a game of buls$%^ at his parents' home on Staten Island, when he discovers his family has been helping Andie cheat the game.
+Though, he does it rather playfully.

 * ShirtlessScene: And in the bathroom, no less.
 Ben also gets one early in the movie when he changes shirts.